amazon-ion/ion-docs/_books/ion-1-1/src/modules/system_module.md

 (make_struct (structs*)) -> struct
 ```

-Produces a non-null, unannotated struct by combining the fields of any number of structs.
+Produces a non-null, unannotated struct by combining the fields of any number of non-null structs.

 ```ion
 (:make_struct { k1: 1, k2: 2} {k3:3} {k4: 4})  ⇒  {k1:1, k2:2, k3:3, k4:4}